VicSchbt/VicSchbt/README.md

 # 🌱 I’m currently learning ...

-* I am improving my JS skills and also my Vus.JS's ones.
-* I am working on unit testing (mostly at work).
+* I am learning Python in order to learn more about data analyses

 <!--
 **Vic5995/Vic5995** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.